TrackPolitics logoTrackPolitics

 Financial Interests

-She has six declared interests, including gifts and hospitality from UK sources, visits outside the UK, donations or support for MP activities, and land and property.
+Declares financial interests including gifts or hospitality from UK sources, visits outside the UK, donations and other support for MP activities, and land or property holdings (within or outside the UK).

 Generated 21 February 2026